angular/angular/aio/tools/examples/README.md

 See [aio/README.md](../../README.md#developer-tasks) for the available command-line options.

-Running the script will create an `aio/protractor-results.txt` with the results of the tests.
+Running the script will create an `aio/protractor-results.txt` file with the results of the tests.

 ### Updating example dependencies